-Beside the hotel is our jetty and boat, (in which we can take guests for lake tours) - also open for guest moorings if you wish to drop in to enjoy our hospitality; and there are 12 acres of gardens and native woodlands that fringe half a mile of Ullswater lake shore, where guests may wander at leisure.
-We also have fishing rights from our lakeshore, and Ullswater is renowned for it's fishing, (Sharrow Bay itself was built as a fishing lodge).
+Beside the hotel is our jetty and boat, open for guest moorings if you wish to drop in to enjoy our hospitality; and there are 12 acres of gardens and native woodlands that fringe over half a mile of Ullswater lake shore, where guests may wander at leisure.
+We also have fishing rights from our lakeshore - Ullswater is renowned for it's fishing, Sharrow Bay itself was built as a fishing lodge.

-Directly from Sharrow Bay you have a multitude of possibilities in how to enjoy the landscape and all the activities available.
-Wordsworth described "Ullswater, as being, perhaps, upon the whole, the happiest combination of beauty and grandeur, which any of the Lakes affords", it is known as the most beautiful of all the lakes and rightfully so.
+Directly from Sharrow Bay you have a multitude of possibilities in how to enjoy the landscape.
 We can provide you with information about the area, and any activities you might wish to try during your visit - many local businesses and providers will come directly to the hotel to help you get the most out of our visit to us; please ask reception for further information.

-We are close to many of the finest stately homes and gardens in this part of Cumbria; Dalemain, Hutton in the Forest, Lowther Castle & Gardens, and Greystoke; ancestral homes of the old border families.
+We are close to many of the finest stately homes and gardens in this part of Cumbria; Dalemain, Lowther Castle & Gardens, Hutton in the Forest, and Greystoke; ancestral homes of the old warring border families.
 Hadrian's Wall is a 40 minute drive away.

-Sharrow Bay is also well placed for guests wishing to explore the many attractions of the county of Cumbria, with scenic drives amongst the most beautiful and spectacular scenery the country has to offer linking Ullswater to the central and Northern lakes quite easily.
-If you don't want to drive yourself - so you can enjoy the views, we can organise bespoke driven tours at your request through professional local companies such as Mountain Goat.
+Sharrow Bay is also well placed for guests wishing to explore the many attractions of Cumbria, with scenic drives amongst the most beautiful and spectacular scenery the country has to offer linking Ullswater to the central and Northern lakes quite easily.
+If you don't want to drive yourself - so you can relax and enjoy the views - we can organise bespoke driven tours at your request through professional local companies.